Glarionov/smartdata_books/README.md

 - php artisan migrate
 - php artisan seed

-# To run app use:
+## To run app use:
 - php artisan serve
 - npm run watch

+## Admin
+Seeders create admin user with login and password "admin", you must be logged it as admin to gain access to change info